 Hypertrophic (hyper-tro-fic) Cardiomyopathy (cardio-MY-o-pathy) is a disease that impacts possibly as many as 1 in 250 people.

-The “Healthy Cardiac Monitoring Act” (HCM Act) aims to ensure the cardiovascular health needs of all children (19 years of age and younger) and those of student-athletes are met by improving the ability of the healthcare providers to identify children and their families at risk for cardiac disorders both genetic and congenital.
+The “Children's Cardiac Safety Act" aims to ensure the cardiovascular health needs of all children (19 years of age and younger) and those of student-athletes are met by improving the ability of the healthcare providers to identify children and their families at risk for cardiac disorders both genetic and congenital.

-To see the full draft legislation for the HCM Act, click here
+To see the full draft legislation for the Children's Cardiac Safety Act, click here

 A similar Act was already passed in New Jersey.
 To view NJ legislation, click here